Animated Titles with Text Presets in After Effects

 Use the shortcut Command + Tab (Mac) or Alt + Tab (PC) to quickly get back to After Effects.

-Once you save the file in After Effects it will save back to your Premiere Pro project via Dynamic Link.
-This is a quick and easy way to haress all the text presets in After Effects to spice up your Premiere Pro video edits.
+Once you save the file in After Effects, it will save back to your Premiere Pro project via Dynamic Link.
+This is a quick and easy way to harness all the text presets in After Effects in order to spice up your Premiere Pro video edits.